shigeyukey/shige-addons-wiki/src/pokemanki-gold.md

 >*Pokemanki is an add-on that keeps you motivated to keep doing Anki by allowing you to catch and train Pokemon!*<br>

+Hello Pokemon Trainer!
 The Pokemanki Gold is customized version of the [Pokemanki](https://ankiweb.net/shared/info/1041307953) (fork), most parts of the code are credited to the authors [sivenchinniah](https://github.com/sivenchinniah), [BlueGreenMagick](https://ko-fi.com/bluegreenmagick), [Zjosua](https://github.com/zjosua), and other contributors.
 Pokemanki is a fan game for gamification learning developed by volunteers, not related to official Anki or official Pokemon.<br>

 - [🎮️Pokemanki Gold](#️pokemanki-gold)